2500th Anniversary of the Foundation of Neapolis: Teatro di San Carlo

 On March 25, 2025, inauguration of the Napoli2500 celebrations, at the Teatro di San Carlo with the opera Napoli milionaria by Eduardo De Filippo.
 The 80th anniversary of the opera is also being celebrated.
 The De Filippo family was present in the theatre.

+On December 12, 2025, Ennio Morricone's only opera, Partenope, with a libretto by Guido Barbieri and Sandro Cappelletto, debuted at the Teatro di San Carlo.
+Its subject is the legend from Greek Mythology of the siren Parthenope, who is associated with the founding of Naples.
+The opera was written and composed in 1995, but was first premiered in 2025, five years after Morricone's death, as part of the city's anniversary celebrations.